Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 The Loom SDK

-The Loom SDK generates what’s called a DAppChain — a layer-two blockchain that uses Ethereum as its base-layer.
+The Loom SDK generates what’s called a DAppChain — a Layer 2 blockchain that uses Ethereum as its base layer.

 Running each DApp on its own sidechain to Ethereum has a number of benefits, but most importantly: